 Friendly staff are ready to greet you with warm towels and Champagne as you enter, and the lounge exudes a sense of tranquility thanks to its array of comfortable seating and amenities.
 Shower suites are available to let you freshen up, and a children’s play area is well-stocked with toys.
 You can dine at the buffet, choose from an a la carte menu if you prefer made-to-order meals, or have a drink at the bar.

 If you would prefer more options and information on the lounges available, we have created a comprehensive guide to Dublin Airport (DUB) lounges to help make the most of your time at the airport.

 Hotels near Dublin Airport – convenient overnight stays

-If your stay in Dublin is long enough that you want to get out of the airport and book a hotel room, you can find several highly rated hotels with easy airport access:
+If your stay in Dublin is long enough that you want to get out of the airport and book a hotel in Dublin, you can find several highly-rated hotels with easy airport access:

 The Radisson Blu Hotel

 This high-end hotel, located on the airport grounds, offers a sizeable spa and fitness facility as well as discounts on golf course greens fees, making it ideal for a longer stay.
 If you need to come and go quickly, take advantage of the hotel’s three-hour laundry service.

 This airport hotel welcomes you with a comfortably furnished room that features floor-to-ceiling windows, friendly staff, and breakfast each morning to get you ready for your day, whether you have business to conduct or are headed back into the air.